-To help tennis providers manage and grow their businesses, the Tennis Industry Association is partnering with technology development companies that offer “software as a service” (SaaS).
-The newest partnership is with Play Your Court, a mobile tennis business that helps make the sport more accessible and convenient to players.
+To help tennis providers manage and grow their businesses, the Tennis Industry Association is working with technology development companies that offer “software as a service” (SaaS).
+The newest partner is 10sPortal.com, a web-based suite of highly integrated tennis-club management software services.

 The Tennis Industry Association has recently updated its comprehensive online industry resource, the TIA Business Directory, designed to help quickly locate products, services, and information that tennis industry professionals and tennis players seek.
 The TIA Business Directory lists more than 10,000 tennis industry businesses.
 It can be accessed at TennisIndustry.org by clicking on “Directory.”

 Retour Tennis, the maker of the AD-IN Bin for tennis ball recycling, has joined the Tennis Industry Association as a Supporting Member.